Postman67/furryville-index/README.md

 - Stall Name (StallName)

 ## The Mall Entry format
-Table Name: the_mall
+Table Name: the_mall.
-\nThe Mall uses a compaoite priamry key to faciliate duplicate stall numbers relative to the street
+The Mall uses a compaoite priamry key to faciliate duplicate stall numbers relative to the street
 - Stall Number (StallNumber) (the_mall_pk)
 - Street Name (StreetName) (the_mall_pk)
 - Owner IGN (IGN)